goern/skydns-atomicapp/README.md

-# atomicapp-dev-atomicapp
+# skydns-centos7-atomicapp

-An Atomic App (based on http://github.com/projectatomic/nulecule) that sets up atomic app
+An Atomicapp (based on http://github.com/projectatomic/nulecule) provides a skyDNS service.